GALA 2025: Holy Troublemakers

 Our Honorees

-Imam Daayiee Abdullah | Imam Daayiee Abdullah (he/him) is a leading human rights and sexuality activist within Muslim and interfaith communities.
-As an openly gay imam, he has spent more than 20 years championing inclusive Islamic theology around the world.
+Imam Daayiee Abdullah | Imam Daayiee Abdullah (he/him) was a leading human rights and sexuality activist within Muslim and interfaith communities.
+He passed away on August 3, 2025, shortly after LGBTQ-RAN chose him as one of this year's "holy troublemakers."
+As an openly gay imam, he spent more than 20 years championing inclusive Islamic theology around the world.
 He was baptized as a Southern Baptist, but it was a visit to a mosque in Beijing that led to his conversion to Islam in 1985.
 He earned a law degree, and later taught in Saudi Arabia, where he researched LGBTQ-inclusive interpretations of the Quran.
 In 2014, he founded the MECCA Institute to promote inclusive Islamic education.
-In 2021, he published Progressive Islam: The Rich Liberal Ideas of the Muslim Faith.
-He continues to teach, write, and help others find spiritual peace. » Read more |
+In 2021, he published Progressive Islam: The Rich Liberal Ideas of the Muslim Faith. » Read more |

 Rev. Dr. Brent Hawkes C.M. | Rev. Dr. Brent Hawkes C.M. (he/him), a stalwart movement leader and pastor in Canada, is executive director of Rainbow Faith and Freedom, which he founded in 2018 to eliminate religious-based discrimination against LGBTQ+ persons worldwide.
 He previously served as senior pastor of the Metropolitan Community Church in Toronto from 1977-2017.
 In that role, he was a consistent advocate for LGBTQ+ rights as he ministered to the needs of the queer population in and around Toronto.
 He was instrumental in sexual orientation being included in both the Ontario Human Rights Code and the Canadian Human Rights Act.
 He also officiated the first legal same-sex wedding in 2001. » Read more |